 The vTPM’s PCRs MUST reflect the launch state of the vPlatform’s primary VM.

-If the Virtual Platform was resumed from a suspended state, the vTPM SHALL only restore its volatile state if all VMs in the Virtual Platform, and any other components measured into vTPM PCRs, are in the same state that they were when the vTPM was suspended, and all other vTPM launch requirements are met.
+If the Virtual Platform was resumed from a suspended state, the vTPM SHALL only restore its volatile state, including PCRs, if all VMs in the Virtual Platform, and any other components measured into vTPM PCRs, are in the same state that they were when the vTPM was suspended, and all other vTPM launch requirements are met.
 If there is an inconsistency in the state, the vTPM SHALL NOT be usable until the Virtual Platform reboots; the vTPM MAY NOT be usable until a platform owner or other authority verifies that the system is in an acceptable state.

 If the vPlatform contains multiple VMs besides the vTPM’s, each VM’s launch state SHOULD be reflected in vTPM PCRs.